Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 Ogres
   Ogres are huge, chunky creatures who are very strong and robust, but are not nimble at all.
-They possess a raw talent for magic, but are poor at making use of magical devices.
 Ogres mature almost as quickly as Humans.
+Contrary to the perceptions of many, they are not mindless brutes, possessing some raw talent for spellcasting; but often they find it more expedient to take a direct approach involving large and blunt weapons.

-  Their preferred methods of avoiding beatings are dodging and the use of shields, but they can also use armours made from magical hides, since these accommodate their large frames.
-Ogres are proficient at using all types of melee weapons, yet all sophisticated forms of missile combat are too awkward for them.
+  Their preferred methods of avoiding retribution are dodging and the use of shields, but they can also use armours made from magical hides, since these accommodate their large frames.
+Ogres find all sophisticated forms of missile combat are too awkward for them.
 They are, however, good at throwing things, in particular boulders.

 Trolls
   Trolls are monstrous creatures with powerful claws.
 They have thick, knobbly